 \section{The lower bound of the critical exponents of normal subgroups}

-For Kleinian groups, there are lots of important studies on the critical exponents of non-elementary normal subgroups $\Gamma$.
-Among them, concerning the lower bound of such exponents, Falk and Stratmann \cite{FS} proved that they are bounded from below by the half of that of the original group $G$.
-Later, Roblin \cite{R2} extended the result in a different manner and especially his method were able to prove that if $G$ is of divergence type then the strict inequality holds.
-More recently, we found a simple proof for these results in \cite{J}.
-We will generalize this argument to discrete isometry groups of the Gromov hyperbolic space $\Isom(X,d)$ and prove the following theorem.
+For Kleinian groups, there are numerous important studies on the critical exponents of non-elementary normal subgroups $\Gamma$.
+Among them, concerning the lower bound of such exponents, Falk and Stratmann \cite{FS} proved that they are bounded from below by half the exponent of the original group $G$.
+Later, Roblin \cite{R2} extended this result in a different manner and it was proved, in particular, that if $G$ is of divergence type, then the strict inequality holds.
+More recently, a simple proof for these results appeared in \cite{J}.
+We generalize this argument to discrete isometry groups of the Gromov hyperbolic space $\Isom(X,d)$ and prove the following theorem.